jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 Even more serious is the fact that many of the leading minds behind these corporations and their financiers adhere to beliefs that can be broadly described as _digital fascism_.
-These include Peter Thiel, Marc Andreessen, Alex Karp, JD Vance, and Elon Musk.
+These include Peter Thiel, Marc Andreessen, Alex Karp, JD Vance, Elon Musk and many others on "The Authoritarian Stack" [^51].
 Their ideologies, disguised as rational theories, are called _longtermism_ and _effective altruism_.
 What they have in common is that they consider democracy and the state to be obsolete models, compassion to be ‘woke’, and that the current problems of humanity are insignificant, as our future lies in the colonisation of